VEDA95/US-city-population-api/README.md

 The current unit tests test for two things in project code:

 - Reading/Writing JSON files for data persistance
-- HTTP responses for different HTTP requests sent to `/api/population/state/:state/city/:city` endpoint
+- HTTP responses for different HTTP requests sent to the `/api/population/state/:state/city/:city` endpoint

 ## Things I Could Improve On